simplyprashant/Superstore-Sales-Analysis/README.md

 Out of the 9 sub-categories the customer has made purchases in, 5 were those where the store has been able to make profit.
 However, it is crucial to note that even though the store made profit in majority of the categories, the profit margin was extremely low.
 The net losses from the other 4 categories were substantially high due to which the store didn't make any net profit from it's most loyal customer.

+This makes sense as the customer did not make any purchases from the most profitable sub- categories i.e. Copiers, Phones and accessories.